- The problems with democratizing analytics

 What if we find multiple definitions for the same concept?
 How do we know which to trust?
 Are they all off the mark?
 Even if multiple groups agree that we should track week-over-week bookings, how those bookings are tallied could differ from query to query: one query could be accurate, another inaccurate and unvetted, created by an analyst who wasn’t aware that the official query to calculate bookings already existed; or forgot to omit test data, or failed to account for discounts, or simply created a new query to slice bookings in a different way.

 Calculations to monthly revenue will likely change as some revenue streams are sunsetted and other streams are added.
-If we have different departments using that same definition in multiple questions and dashboards, how should we manage changes to definitions?
+If we have different departments using that same definition in multiple questions, models, and dashboards, how should we manage changes to definitions?

 Strategies to tame the chaos

 With our problems identified, let’s talk about how we can mitigate them.
 We’ll divide this discussion into two categories: the features Metabase provides, and the organizational processes we recommend you adopt.

 Here are some tools that ship with Metabase that will help keep you organized.
 You’re likely already aware of the questions, dashboards, and collections, but they’re worth itemizing here to get a full picture of the toolkit.

 Models allow you to codify those frequently-used concepts as a starting point for new questions that can be easily referenced again and again.
 Questions built via the query builder and SQL questions can be converted to models, and they’ll show up higher in search results to encourage their use across your organization.
 You can customize model metadata too, allowing you to specify column types so you can drill-through even on SQL questions.

 For example, you could write a question that pulls together and calculates info on “Active users” (however you define a person as “active”), and then convert that question to a model so people know where to go when they have questions about active users.